per2jensen/dar-backup/README.md

     ````
     <a-directory-under-which-darbackup-is-untarred>/dar-backup/bin/dar-backup.sh --local-backup-dir
     ````

+  - View the log file
+    ````
+    cat <a-directory-under-which-darbackup-is-untarred>/dar-backup/archives/dar-backup.log
+    ````
     During installation, a directory has been created "<a-directory-under-which-darbackup-is-untarred>/dar-backup/archives", where the backups have been stored.

-  The programs stay where untarred when running the installer, it makes the scripts executable, creates a soft link and sets up references to the various config files used.
+  The programs stay where untarred when running the installer, it makes the scripts executable, creates some soft links and sets up references to the various config files used.

 # Script features